Climate Code Clinic

 At each session, members of the RSE will be available to review code, advise, troubleshoot and suggest ways to improve your computational workflows.

-Short coding questions as well as questions about the Climate Code Clinic are answered on the #climate-code-clinic on the VESRI + CLIMA Communities Slack workspace.
+Short coding questions as well as questions about the Climate Code Clinic are answered on the #climate-code-clinic channel of the VESRI + CLIMA Communities Slack workspace or by email: iccs@maths.ac.uk

-The sessions are open to anyone affiliated with a VESRI team and can provide help with software problems and general advice on software engineering best practice.
+The sessions are open to anyone affiliated with the VESRI programme, University of Cambridge or ICCS hackathon participants, that are seeking help on climate related programming problems and general advice on best practice.

 - Looking to improve performance of your code or understanding the step of how to profile.

-- You have a lot of data and need help organising, storing, accessing or visualising it?
+- Have a lot of data and need help organising, storing, accessing or visualising it

 - Seeking informal mentoring (by requesting regular help sessions).